jacobsky/egui-stylist/egui-theme/README.md

 After this point you can set the style and font definitions using [`egui::Context::set_style`](https://docs.rs/egui/0.14.2/egui/struct.Context.html#method.set_style) and [`egui::Context::set_fonts`](https://docs.rs/egui/0.14.2/egui/struct.Context.html#method.set_fonts) respectively.

-## Migrating old egui-themes.
+## Compatibility

-The migrations module contains functions that can be used to migrate old themes to new theme versions when a theme is added.
-Use the migration with the relevant egui theme to update the data to reflect the specific version migrations.
+Given development resources, only the latest version of egui is supported.
+This library will not be maintaining "migration scripts" to migrate previous themes of egui, but it old egui themes will still provide a best effort to load in.
+"Best Effort" means that deserializing an old egui theme will load as much compatible data as possible and _not_ emit errors.